-We now wish to prove achievability for more than 3 users.
+We now prove achievability for more than 3 users.
 We do this under the additional assumption that $M=N$.
-Unlike our techniques above, these existence results will not be effective, a characteristic shared by previous existence proofs in~\cite{RGL11} and~\cite{BCT11a}.
+Unlike our techniques above, these existence results will not be constructive, a characteristic shared by previous existence proofs in~\cite{RGL11} and~\cite{BCT11a}.

 In~\cite{BCT11a}, a proof of Theorem~\ref{t:symmetric} was given using dimension theory for algebraic varieties and linear algebra.
 Here, we give an intersection-theoretic proof, which involves more advanced machinery, but that machinery allows for a more straightforward computation.
-Moreover, as we'll see in Proposition~\ref{p:numbers-solutions}, the Schubert calculus framework will also allow us to go beyond the existence of solutions and count the number of solutions when that number is finite.
+Moreover, as we will see in Proposition~\ref{p:numbers-solutions}, the Schubert calculus framework will also allow us to go beyond the existence of solutions and count the number of solutions when that number is finite.

 Our proof will show that the expected number of solutions, as counted by Schubert calculus, is always positive.
 Schubert calculus is a method for computing the number of solutions to certain enumerative problems.
-For algebraic varieties, such as the product of Grassmannians which parametrize alignment strategies, there is a commutative ring whose elements correspond to conditions on the paramters (such as the orthogonality relation~(\ref{e:GeneralorthogonalityIntro})), and where the product corresponds to the simultaneous imposition of both conditions.
+For algebraic varieties, such as the product of Grassmannians that parametrize alignment strategies, there is a commutative ring whose elements correspond to conditions, on the parameters (such as the orthogonality relation~(\ref{e:GeneralorthogonalityIntro})), and where the product corresponds to the simultaneous imposition of both conditions.
 In algebraic geometry, this is known as the Chow ring and in the case of products of Grassmannians, it coincides with the cohomology ring from algebraic topology.